blaenk/blaenk.github.io/provider/drafts/algorithms-refresher.markdown

 </div>

-This algorithm is still pretty straightforward but somewhat improves upon selection sort if the array is already sorted or if it's nearly sorted.
+This is a **stable** algorithm that is still pretty straightforward but somewhat improves upon selection sort if the array is already sorted or if it's nearly sorted.

 It operates as follows: